Robert Boehmer, Esq.

 Boehmer served as chair of the U.S. Attorney General’s Global Advisory Committee from 2006 to 2015.
 Under his leadership, this committee of representatives of the country’s major public safety associations developed or significantly advanced technical and policy recommendations and resources related to ensuring the protection of privacy and civil rights, the evolution of the Global Justice XML Data Model into the widely adopted National Information Exchange Model (NIEM), and the advancement of critical intelligence capabilities such as the National Network of Fusion Centers.

-Boehmer is a long-standing member of the Board of Directors of the National Criminal Justice Association and a member of the Illinois Law Enforcement Agency Accreditation Council.
+Boehmer was a long-standing member of the Board of Directors of the National Criminal Justice Association and a member of the Illinois Law Enforcement Agency Accreditation Council.
 He was previously general counsel and secretary for the Illinois Criminal Justice Information Authority.
 In that capacity, he was a member of the executive staff, served as chief of staff, managed the legal affairs of the agency, directed its legislative program, and provided legal and policy advice for several Illinois criminal justice technology and information sharing efforts.
 Prior to joining the Illinois Criminal Justice Information Authority in 1987, he served as a Chicago police officer.

 Boehmer earned his Bachelor of Arts degree from the University of Illinois at Chicago and Juris Doctor Degree from DePaul University in Illinois.